This hands-on review of the ACCELQ test automation and test management tool includes the installation process, functionalities, etc:

 The setup of the local agent is straightforward and involves downloading the agent, unzipping it, and updating the properties for the agent to register with the ACCELQ server.
 The properties, too, are generated through a guided approach and the details of each of these fields are clearly laid-out, making it an uncomplicated process.

-We were able to set these up in a few minutes and the process is well-documented on ACCELQ’s support site, as well as contextually, in the product.
+We set these up in a few minutes, and the process is well-documented on ACCELQ’s support site and contextually in the product.

 Application Layout